Medical Information

 • Risk of Thyroid C-cell Tumors: If serum calcitonin is measured and found to be elevated, the patient should be further evaluated.
 Patients with thyroid nodules noted on physical examination or neck imaging should also be further evaluated

 • Acute Pancreatitis: Acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with liraglutide postmarketing.
 Observe patients carefully for signs and symptoms of pancreatitis (persistent severe abdominal pain, sometimes radiating to the back with or without vomiting).
-If pancreatitis is suspected, discontinue Saxenda® promptly and if pancreatitis is confirmed, do not restart
+If pancreatitis is suspected, discontinue Saxenda® and initiate appropriate management

 • Acute Gallbladder Disease: Substantial or rapid weight loss can increase the risk of cholelithiasis; however, the incidence of acute gallbladder disease was greater in patients treated with Saxenda® than with placebo even after accounting for the degree of weight loss.
 If cholelithiasis is suspected, gallbladder studies and appropriate clinical follow-up are indicated